lidofinance/reef-knot/packages/wallets-icons/README.md

-# Wallets Icons
+# Wallets Icons [Deprecated]

-Legacy package for storing icons for wallets.
+## Deprecation notice
-It is planned to store such icons in wallet adapter packages.
+The icons from this package is moved to wallet adapters.
-Therefore, try not to use this package if you are adding a new wallet.
+Do not use this package.